Source credibility: Popular culture

+Athletes enter the media arena through two pathways, either through personal messages shared through personal accounts or via outside accounts/ organizations who report on their performance.
+Sangwon Na, Thilo Kunkel, and Jason Doyle (2019), found that "source credibility studies indicate that television, newspapers and online news channels have higher credibility than individual information providers" When consumers receive information from experts, they tend to believe the information is trustworthy and ultimately view the information positively.

 Celebrity source credibility goes beyond product/brand endorsement, though.
 Oprah Winfrey, for example, was touted as the "doyenne of daytime television," and, as such, had an incredible following.
 She was able to utilize her credibility in a number of ways.
 Her book club would bring nearly instant success to any featured author.
 Her talk show would bring out the best (and worst) in its guests.
 And, most recently, she has been able to use her credibility and past success as the foundation for a media empire.

 Physical attractiveness is another component relative to pop culture that has been researched.
 Physical attractiveness has been linked to credibility as an aspect of likability which can be classified under sociability or trustworthiness.
 Further research shows age has an effect on credibility.
 Steinhaus and Lapitsky showed that women of varying ages ascribe more credibility to older fashion models than younger ones.
 Their research concluded that "similarity between older models and older consumers resulted in significant positive effects for source credibility and interpersonal attraction.
 Younger consumers evaluated older models higher than younger models on one dimension of credibility, but indicated no other significant differences in attitudes toward younger or older models."